Lovisa von Burghausen: Runaway slave

-In Japantskin, Lovisa was taken care of by the Swedish priest Anders Bergner; the Swedish noblewoman Anna von Knorring, who was visiting her daughters in Klinov, obtained a pass for Lovisa as her niece, and they then traveled together to Solikamsk, where Lovisa was directed to her parents in the Swedish colony by the Swedish army priest Christoffer von der Heide on Christmas morning 1718.
+In Japantskin, von Burghausen was taken care of by the Swedish priest Anders Bergner.
+The Swedish noblewoman Anna von Knorring, who was visiting her daughters in Klinov, obtained a pass for von Burghausen as her niece, and they then traveled together to Solikamsk, where Lovisa was directed to her parents in the Swedish colony by the Swedish army priest Christoffer von der Heide on Christmas morning 1718.